-The shutter will lock and the camLCD will indicate a flashing AEB '±' and a number when the bracketing function is activated in standard format with only three pictures left and the format switch is changed to panorama.
+The shutter will lock and the M/d will indicate a flashing 'AEB''±' and a number when the bracketing function is activated if only one or two unexposed frames remain on the film.

-The shutter will lock and a flashing P will appear in the expLCD if the format is changed after one or two exposures while the camera is set or AEB.
+The shutter will lock and a flashing 'P' will appear in the EC/d if the format is changed while the camera is set at 'AEB'.